joesparrow/palindromeevents/index.md

 ## Tell me about the medal

 Oh, it's beautiful.
-Exclusively designed by me and I am high unqualified to design anything.
+Exclusively designed by me and I am highly unqualified to design anything.

 ![A picture of the medal](medal.JPG)